|

 explicitly empty argument also indicates the default.

-Set an unnumbered section heading with title and, as a GNU
+Set an unnumbered section heading.
+Except for a heading

 I [italic-text [previous-font-text]] ...